-a) Employees, who as of September 1 are entitled to extra days off, must by August 1 each year select or deselect the option of taking one or more of the extra days off in the coming holiday year or instead, in the holiday year (September 1 - August 31) and on an ongoing basis, have set aside a further 0.5% of the qualifying wage per deselected extra day off.
+- a) Employees, who as of September 1 are entitled to extra days off, must by August 1 each year select or deselect the option of taking one or more of the extra days off in the coming holiday year or instead, in the holiday year (September 1 August 31) and on an ongoing basis, have set aside a further 0.5% of the qualifying wage per deselected extra day off.
 If they deselect all five extra days off, a further 2.5% in total shall be set aside.
-The number of extra days off that the employee wants to take shall be taken and paid according to the current rules of clause 61.
+The number of extra days off that the employee wants to take shall be taken and paid according to clause 61.
+Newly hired employees can make similar choices no later than 1 month before 9 months of seniority is achieved. - b) An employee who has deselected one or more extra days off and subsequently has continuous absence of more than 3 months due to illness or injury can claim a supplement to the Free Choice Account.
+The employee shall make the claim within 3 weeks after the end of the holiday year.